 It was last present in Great Britain in 1996.

-Enzootic bovine leukosis disease is a notifiable disease.
-That means if you suspect it you must tell the Animal and Plant Health Agency (APHA) immediately.
+Enzootic bovine leukosis is a notifiable animal disease.
+If you suspect it you must report it immediately by calling the Defra Rural Services Helpline on 03000 200 301.
 Failure to do so is an offence.

 How to spot enzootic bovine leukosis

 Most infected cattle will show no sign of the disease, but clinical signs can include:

 - tumours in many parts of the body, which can appear as bumps in the skin